caciviclab/disclosure-backend-static/README.md

 ### Maintaining database schema

 When `make import` is run, a number of postgres tables are created for importing the downloaded data.
-The schema of these tables are explicitly defined in the `dbschema` directory.
+The schema of these tables are explicitly defined in the `dbschema` directory and may have to be updated in the future to accommodate future data.
 Columns that hold string data may not be sized large enough for future data.
-For example, if a name columns accepts names of at most 20 characters and in the future, we have data where the name is 21 characters long, the data import will fail.
+For example, if a name column accepts names of at most 20 characters and in the future, we have data where the name is 21 characters long, the data import will fail.
 When this occurs, we will have to update the corresponding schema file in `dbschema` to support more characters.
-Simple make the change and re-run `make import` to verify that it succeeds.
+Simply make the change and re-run `make import` to verify that it succeeds.

 ### Checking output data changes